Ecampus/tes-xapi/attendance-recipe.markdown

 - Events must be adjourned before they can be resumed;
 - Attendees can join and leave events at any time;
 - Events can be opened after being closed (the event was closed, but was started again for some reason).
-- Some events might be adjourned and never resume (perhaps the intention was to resume the event but it not resumed for some reason);
+- Some events might be adjourned and never resume (perhaps the intention was to resume the event but it is not resumed for some reason);
 - Adjourned events can be closed and closed events can be adjourned to indicate that the intention is now to resume the event later.

 Although missing statements are not recommended (e.g. an event that has no 'opened' statement), statement consumers should design for this possibility.